-FEE-HELP is a loan for students enrolled in fee paying places.
-These places are not subsidised by the Commonwealth, but eligible students may use a FEE-HELP loan to pay their Tuition fees.
+FEE-HELP is a loan for students enrolled in fee-paying places.
+These places are not subsidised by the Commonwealth, but eligible students may use a FEE-HELP loan to pay all or part of their tuition fees.

-Most postgraduate courses at universities are fee paying, as are undergraduate and postgraduate courses at private higher education providers (this is any education provider not listed under Table A in the Act).
+Most postgraduate courses at universities are fee-paying, as are undergraduate and postgraduate courses at private higher education providers (this is any education provider not listed under Table A in the Act).